 Adjuvant Trials: These are trials for a therapy, after surgical treatment, when the cancer has been removed, and there is no evidence of metastatic disease.

-Maintenance Trials: these trials test a therapy, after completion of a line of therapy, usually first-line, to see if it prevents relapse (or recurrence)
+Maintenance Trials: These trials test a therapy, after completion of a line of therapy, usually first-line, to see if it prevents relapse.

-Diagnostic Trials: These are trials to test a new diagnostic methodology
+Surgery Trials: These trials test a new surgical procedure.

-Symptomatic Therapy Trials: These trials test a therapy for the control of disease symptoms or symptoms associated with a therapy
+Symptomatic Therapy Trials: These trials test a therapy for the control of symptoms associated with the disease or with a therapy.